Faazil/100-days-of-devops/challenges/week-04/day-23.md

 Pretty simple and straight forward.

-1. Login into UI with given user password
+1. Access UI with given user password
 2. CLick on the repository (at right sidebar)
 3. Click on the fork option (top right)